Technical Interview Questions: Java Knowledge, Skills, and Experience

 - What is inheritance?

-These are the very basics of Java vocabulary, of course.
+These are Java questions for freshers, of course.
 The following are a bit more advanced:

 - What’s the difference between HashMap and HashTable?